raoabinav/test/README.md

 ### Installing from Chrome Web Store

-1. Search for "Supabase RLS Checker" in the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
+1. ~~Search for "Supabase RLS Checker" in the Chrome Web Store~~ <- Not yet published yet
 2. Click the "Add to Chrome" button to install

 ### Installing in Developer Mode